-The bill amends various sections of the Oklahoma statutes related to the carrying of firearms, specifically addressing the age requirements and eligibility for transporting and carrying firearms.
-It modifies the age requirement for transporting firearms in vehicles, allowing individuals who are at least eighteen years old and meet certain criteria, such as being a member or veteran of the U.S. Armed Forces, to carry firearms.
-Additionally, the bill expands the scope of individuals authorized to carry concealed and unconcealed handguns, and it updates the eligibility requirements for handgun license applications to align with the age requirements specified in the Oklahoma Constitution.
+The bill amends various sections of the Oklahoma statutes related to the carrying of firearms, specifically addressing age requirements and eligibility for transporting and carrying firearms.
+It modifies the age requirement for transporting firearms in vehicles, allowing individuals who are 18 years of age or older, and who meet certain conditions, to carry firearms.
+The bill expands the scope of individuals authorized to carry concealed and unconcealed handguns, including those who meet the age requirements outlined in the Oklahoma Constitution.
+Additionally, it clarifies that individuals with certain criminal convictions are prohibited from carrying firearms.

 Statutes affected: